Privacy policy

 • if you authorise a person or organisation to access the personal information on your behalf

 We will respond to your request for access to personal information within 30 days of receiving your request.
 We have the right to refuse access to your personal information if we have a valid reason to do so, in accordance with the Office of the Australian Information Commissioner (OAIC).
-A fee of $100 will be charged for the preparation of this information.
+A fee of $100 per hour will be charged for the preparation of this information.
+A minimum of $100 will be charged.
 The charge may include the cost of:

 • staff searching for, locating and retrieving the requested information, and deciding which personal information is relevant to the request